For many this is the season of giving. In that spirit, this post addresses frequently asked questions about donations to local governments.

 Yes.
 No monies may be expended by a local unit unless the unit has statutory authority to expend monies for the particular program, activity, or project.
 As indicated above, donors may place additional restrictions on how donated funds may be expended.
 A local unit must treat any donor restrictions in the same manner as it does statutory earmarks on the revenue.

 It is also important to remember that the Local Government Budget and Fiscal Control Act (LGBFCA) applies to monetary donations to the same extent that applies to tax proceeds and other revenues.
 The daily deposit statute (G.S.
-159-32) mandates that all monies, including any monetary donations, “collected or received by an officer or employee of a local government or public authority” be deposited daily “with the finance officer or in an official depository.”
+159-32) mandates that all monies, including any monetary donations, “collected or received by an officer or employee of a local government or public authority” be deposited daily “with the finance officer or in an official depository” or be submitted to a “properly licensed and recognized cash collection service.”
 Similarly, the budgeting statutes prohibit the expenditure of any funds by a local unit, unless those funds are first recognized as revenue in the annual budget ordinance (or a project/grant ordinance) and appropriated by the governing board to a particular department, function, or project for expenditure.
 See G.S.
 159-8; G.S.
 159-13.
 This requirement applies to all monetary donations, including those earmarked for specific departments, programs or projects.
 And, of course, the disbursement process applies to the use of donated monies for specific expenditure items.
 See G.S.
 159-28.

 Are there restrictions on how (non-monetary) personal and/or real property donations may be used?